I said this at Hakol Olin in London on a Shabbat morning:

 It’s still only the fourth time I have spoken in public

-And I hope my voice doesn’t shake and that you don’t stone me
+And I hope my voice doesn’t shake and that you don’t stone

-But I have learned that anything is possible when you start to see yourself differently
+But I have learned that anything is possible when you start

-I’ve also learned baby steps are fine as long as you keep going forward
+I’ve also learned baby steps are fine as long as you keep

 In the portion today the Israelites are moving forward too